jamzad/SlicerMassVision/docs/source/Visualization.rst

 Pixel Spectrum
 ******
-To visualize a specific spectrum plot for each pixel of your visualization, first click the Markups Toolbar toggle located in the main Slicer Toolbar.
-The markup toolbar will be displayed below.
-In order to define pixels for spectrum generation, you must add fiducials to the visualization image.
-Click the three red dots icon (Create new point list).
+To visualize a spectrum for specific pixels, you must add "fiducials" to those pixels in one of the visualization image.
+Click the three red dots icon (Create new point list) on Markup module.
 By hovering your cursor over the visualization image you will be able to add a fiducial.
 You can add as many fiducials as you'd like.
-To delete or provide a specific name for the control point, right click the point to view options.
+To delete or modify (rename) each point, right click on it to view options.
-Once you are satisfied with your fiducials, click 'Spectrum Plot'.
+Once you are satisfied with the location of your fiducials, click 'Spectrum Plot'.
 The viewer will display a plot for each pixel beside the visualization image.